katsunori-waragai/yolox-zed-sdk/pytorch_yolox/README.md

 # ZED SDK - Object Detection
+YOLOX binding with ZED SDK

-This sample shows how to detect custom objects using the official Pytorch implementation of YOLOv8 from a ZED camera and ingest them into the ZED SDK to extract 3D informations and tracking for each objects.
+This sample shows how to detect custom objects using the official Pytorch implementation of YOLOX from a ZED camera and ingest them into the ZED SDK to extract 3D informations and tracking for each objects.

 ## Getting Started